panter/aoz-003/README.md

 ### Create initial superadmin account

-Sends a invitaion email to the email address, so that the account can be activated:
+Sends an invitation email to the email address, so that the account can be activated:

 ```bash
 $  rails setup:superadmin email=email@test.com